 When is setting up an international entity a good option?

 When deciding whether setting up an international entity is a good option for your company’s hiring plans, you need to consider the alternatives.
-One alternative with increasing significance is the hiring of employees through a Professional Employer Organisation (PEO) based on an Employer of Record (EOR).
-While the EOR model is good to start a business in a new country and to explore options and the market, once you start growing and expanding in a country and your number of employees increases, it might be recommendable to incorporate an entity as the costs of the EOR will exceed the costs for establishing a business.
+One alternative with increasing significance is the hiring of employees through a Professional Employer Organisation (PEO) or an Employer of Record (EOR).
+While the PEO/EOR models are good to start a business in a new country and to explore options and the market, once you start growing and expanding in a country and your number of employees increases, it might be recommendable to incorporate an entity as the costs of the PEO/EOR will exceed the costs for establishing a business.

 One question we are often being asked is, up to how many employees you can have in a location without having a legal entity there?
 From a legal and compliance perspective, the answer is that there is no exact number of employees that would lead to the conclusion of a Permanent Establishment (PE) in a country and that the regulations in regard to a PE differ from country to country.
 Of course, you should always consult with local tax experts on each individual case.